Azure/maximo/src/azure/README.md

 az deployment group create --resource-group  OCP-Sidecar --template-file bootstrap.bicep --parameters parameters.json
 ```

-After the deployment is finished, you can SSH into the BootstrapVM and look in the directory: `/tmp/OCPInstall/QuickCluster` for install artifacts.
+After the deployment is finished, you can SSH into the JumpBoxVM and look in the directory: `/tmp/OCPInstall/QuickCluster` for install artifacts.
 For logs, you can look at: `cat /var/log/cloud-init-output.log`